<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 8 Fall Home Maintenance Tasks

-Home maintenance probably isn’t #1 on your list of Top Fun Things to Do in the Fall, but alas these tasks must be done to keep our homes comfy and cozy during the cold months.
+Fall home maintenance probably isn’t #1 on your list of Top Fun Things to Do, but alas, these tasks must be done to keep our homes comfy and cozy during the cold months.

 We aren’t the only ones looking for comfort when the temps turn chilly.
-Squirrels and raccoons are fond of attics, while mice love any space small enough to crawl through.
+Squirrels and raccoons are fond of attics, while mice love any space small enough to squeeze through.

 Inspect foundations, roof lines, and other access points that uninvited guests will use to take advantage of your heated space.

-Schedule an inspection as soon as possible.
-Homeowners will bombard professional sweeps as soon as the temperature dips.
+Schedule a chimney inspection as soon as possible.
+Homeowners will bombard the most in-demand professional sweeps as soon as the temperature dips.
+They’ll look for hazards like liner cracks and damaged masonry.

-Wire brushes are perfect for removing rust spots, but deep corrosion will probably require a chemical remover found at home improvement stores.
-Spraying a rust proof layer of paint helps maintain the spruced-up finish.
+Wire brushes are perfect for removing rust spots, but deep corrosion will require a chemical remover found at home improvement stores.
+Spraying a rust-proof layer of paint helps maintain the spruced-up finish.

-For those who enjoy the fruits of fall labor in the spring, thoroughly preparing the lawn with a multi-step plan will make the backyard barefoot ready.
-Think raking, dressing and feeding the grass.
+For those who enjoy the fruits of fall labor in the spring and summer, thoroughly preparing the lawn with a multi-step plan will make the backyard barefoot-ready.
+You’ll tackle raking, dressing, and feeding the grass.
+Professional landscapers can handle any chores you don’t have time to take on.

-In containers or gardens, whether flowers or vegetables, there are many options to add color and food to your green space.
-Depending on your gardening zone, some plants like pansies and ornamental kale will supply the pretty factor deep into winter.
+In containers and gardens, whether flowers or vegetables, there are many options to add color and food to your green space.
+Depending on your gardening zone, some plants, like pansies and ornamental kale, will supply the pretty factor deep into winter.

 Dawn M. Smith